Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 2/README.md

 # Lesson 2 Freeway Driving

 By this lesson you should have a minimum of 5 hours of drive time just on the freeway.
 You should be able to switch lanes confidently.
 You should be checking blind spots and everything else that was covered in lesson 1.
-(Please review lesson 1 README.MD File) If your instructor didnt cover it, it was probably because they needed to focus you on a different area that needed immediate attention.
+(Please review lesson 1 README.MD File Lane Changes) If your instructor didn't cover it, it was probably because they needed to focus you on a different area that needed immediate attention please ask them to cover it.
+We should also be going over lesson 1 agin but at an accelerated pace.

-### Lane changes (Advanced)

-We want you to continue practicing your lane change.
-If you are taking your foot off the gas or not understanding how to merge correctly or let others merge.
-We should go over this with you.

 ### What is the diffence between a Highway and a Freeway?